 DIVA is the untold story of Jetta Goudal, a movie star from the golden age of Hollywood.
 Did you know that she’s the only Dutch actress to have a star on the walk of fame?
 My guess is that you didn’t, as she did a good job at keeping her Dutch roots hidden.

 Jetta’s entire life is shrouded in mystery.
 She had managed to become a world renowned actress, created much unrest within Hollywood with her feminist behaviour, and managed to lie to the entire world about her real identity.
 You can learn more about Jetta and the book here.

 Conceptually speaking, I wanted to recreate the glamour of the silent movie era while paying homage to Jetta’s strong and outspoken personality.
 For the cover to make the right impression I needed two important ingredients; a font that can speak for itself, and a striking color palette.

 To portray Jetta in her full glory, the book was accompanied by a complimentary feature film.
 Each book contained a “movie ticket” with a secret access code, glued to the inner flap.

-Well not me personally, but the book itself recieved a lot of media attention.
+Well not me personally, but the book itself received a lot of media attention.
 Jetta’s secret identity was revealed on national television, and the Dutch population could finally reclaim their Hollywood DIVA.